zetah11/aoc2022/README.md

 Install [Alire](https://alire.ada.dev/) and navigate to the given day (e.g.
 `cd day1`).
 Run `alr run` to execute the code, and `alr gnatprove` to verify it.

+Ada 2022 is required for things like bigint support.

 Input data is usually hardcoded to be an `inputs.txt` file.